 Complaint: A dispute concerning the interpretation or application of ordinances, resolutions, policies, procedures or agreements, including memoranda of understanding.

 Day: Calendar day(s)

-Grievance: An alleged violation of a specific rule or regulation contained in the Civil Service
+Grievance: An alleged violation of a specific rule or regulation contained in the Civil of this Memorandum.

-Rules of San Joaquin County or in department rules.
-See Section 16 of this
+Service Rules of San Joaquin County or in department rules.
+See Section 16